 1. Talk, text, or email at a rate that feels sustainable

 If you’re blowing off huge chunks of work time emailing them (or, even worse, checking out their Facebook photo albums and reading their wall) that’s not sustainable unless you have a very forgiving or extraordinarily absent-minded employer.
-If you’re staying up until 2 am talking to them every night, likewise.
+If you’re staying up until 2 am talking to your partner every night, likewise.

 2. If you’re starting to resent the amount of time you’re spending communicating with your new long distance partner, tell them!